 This course will present a study and critical analysis of the anatomy, injury signs and symptoms, and specific evaluation procedures for the lower extremities, pelvis, and spine.
-Prerequisite: BIOL 1422 or BIOL 2402 with a grade of "C" or better.
+Prerequisite: BIOL 1414 or BIOL 2402 with a grade of "C" or better. or KINE 1306 or KINE 2307 with a "C" or better.